Welcome to Mountain View Corridor

 MVC is preparing utilities now for future road construction.
 In Salt Lake County, MVC has acquired property as part of a coordinated effort with utility companies to relocate existing power lines and to construct new lines within the MVC utility corridor.

-Utility relocations are currently taking place from 4700 South to 3500 South.
-Future utility relocations will take place from 2900 South to SR-201.
+Utility relocations are currently taking place from 2900 South to S.R.
+201.

 What are the long-term plans for the MVC?